sqwxl/sqwxl.dev/content/art/index.md

 title = "Art"
 +++

 There was a time when I thought it would be lovely to be a professional artist.
-Unfortunately, I couldn\'t handle the realities of the art world and I decided to put my efforts [elsewhere](#code).
+Unfortunately, I couldn't handle the realities of the art world and I decided to put my efforts [elsewhere](#code).
 That being said, I would like to get into painting and drawing again at some point, as a hobby this time.

-Anyway, here\'s a sloppy selection of some of my work.
+Anyway, here's a sloppy selection of some of my work.

 ### Paintings